What to Do If You Are Spending Your Birthday Alone

 If you prefer to have a calm birthday at home, get your reading list ready and dive in.

+Choose at least one fiction and one non-fiction book.
 This will give you a good balance between escape and self-help.

 Practice Guided Meditation